New Testament Model of Giving

 With Old Testament tithing, ten percent of food was specified.
 In New Testament giving, tithing is irrelevant.
 Instead, putting all of this together, Christians are to give according to their income, as they have purposed in their hearts, every first day of the week, bountifully, cheerfully, not grudgingly, and not under compulsion.
-It’s a blessing to give when we realise that it all belongs to the Lord, anyway, and the more we give, the more the gospel spreads.
+It’s a blessing to give when we realize that it all belongs to the Lord anyway, and the more we give, the more the gospel spreads.
 We can learn from the poor Christians in Macedonia, who were able to give abundantly, because “they first gave themselves to the Lord” (2 Cor.
 8:1-5).

 Give, and it will be given to you.
 They will pour into your lap a good measure–pressed down, shaken together, and running over.

 Except where noted, Scripture quotations are taken from the NASB.
 Copyright by The Lockman Foundation